gmarland/SemTest/README.md

-# Why is this library called DriftGuard?
+# Why is this library called EchoTest?

 Because we’re doing Semantic Testing!
 Most testing involves checking that a value returned from a function is the same as what is expected.
 This doesn’t work when working with LLMs, as they are nondeterministic.
 Therefore, you need to check that there is a threshold of similarity.